Perfumer Guy Robert.

 The question is why should Gold be this 50-year-old white American guy’s article of faith rather than, say, Aventus, the opiate of my cohort?
 Aventus is an ideal to many straight men my age, but fortunately I’m queer and my people claim a wide range of aesthetics.
 Call it kismet, call it grace.
 Somehow in my lower middle-class, Irish-American upbringing, I was fortunate enough to be exposed to Jean Patou Joy and Lanvin Arpège.
 Home-schooled and self-taught in the world of perfume and aesthetics, I am incongruously yet happily prepared for the work of the French perfume maestro working for an Omani Sultan.

 I suppose that Joy and Arpège gave me a predilection for the orchestral in perfumery and that Gold, a lustrous, aldehydic floral-animalic, is just a likely candidate.
 To abuse the orchestra analogy a bit, I think we tend to say orchestral and symphonic in perfumery when looking at a perfume that has a wide range of tones, great complexity and whose genre was fashionable in the past.
-By orchestral, I mean a perfume that has not only the flutes, violins and trumpets we see in many musical genres, but oboes, piccolos and French horns.
+An orchestral perfume has not only flutes, violins and trumpets but oboes, piccolos and French horns.
 Who composes for these instruments these days?